-Duty to keep a proper look out and remain alert.
+- Duty to keep a proper look out and remain alert.

 - Maintaining an assured clear distance.
 Drivers who are in the rear in rear-end collisions must overcome a rebuttable presumption of negligence, which can help a personal injury lawyer in Immokalee secure compensation for victims of these crashes.

 It should be noted that while law enforcement might make a determination on fault at the scene of the accident and note that finding in their official report, that’s not necessarily the last word when it comes to the civil case.
 It’s ultimately up to the judge or jury weighing your civil claim.
 If your damages are severe enough to warrant coverage outside of personal injury protection (PIP) benefits, as outlined in F.S.
 627.737(2), you may have the right to pursue damages from the at-fault driver.

-    If you would like to discuss your Immokalee car accident case please feel free to Contact the Immokalee personal injury attorneys at the Garvin Law Firm by calling 239.267.5657.
+If you would like to discuss your Immokalee car accident case please feel free to Contact the Immokalee personal injury attorneys at the Garvin Injury Law by calling 239.267.5657.